nadineabdallah/ComputerSecurity/Assignment 1/readme.md

-> An encryption - decryption program  using shift , affine and vigenere ciphers callable from the command line.
+> An encryption - decryption program  using shift, affine and vigenere ciphers .. callable from the command line.

 > Examples calls from terminal: <br/>